ligolang/ligo/gitlab-pages/docs/reference/current.md

 let voting_power: (key_hash:key_hash) => nat
 </SyntaxTitle>

 Return the voting power of a given contract.
-This voting power coincides with the weight of the contract in the voting listings (i.e., the rolls count) which is calculated at the beginning of every voting period.
+The voting power value is the full staking power of the delegate, currently expressed in mutez.
+Though, developers should not rely on `Tezos.voting_power` to query the staking power of a contract in mutez: the value returned by `Tezos.voting_power` is still of type` nat and it should only be considered relative to `Tezos.total_voting_power`.

 ## Sapling